MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configure-preset-approvals.md

 In a typical approval request, you often need to also submit information about the approval.
 For example amount, project category, department, accommodation, chart of account number, cost center code, etc.

-The Approvals kit allows you to use these types of data from Power Platform, other applications, and systems.
+The approvals kit allows you to use these types of data from Power Platform, other applications, and systems.
 Use data retrieved via connectors or manually enter the data when you make the request.
 To use the data in your approval process, define them in Application Data.

 1. Enter the **Field Name**